Saccor/simplelanding/README.md

 - Follow the pattern of creating responsive styles based on device size
 - Use percentage-based widths where possible
 - Create device-specific layouts where needed
-- Maintain the z-index hierarchy (header: 4, email section: 2, text section: 1)
+- Maintain the z-index hierarchy (header: 4, content sections: 2-3)
+- Extract reusable components to maintain maintainable file sizes

 ### 5. API Integration
 For implementing the email signup functionality: